Junior Nanotech Network (JNN)

 - 1 week of high-class lectures on nano(bio)sciences

-- 2 weeks of hands-on experimental and computational training supervised by the host peers
+- 2 weeks of hands-on experimental training supervised by the host peers

 The JNN projects in 2006 and 2008 were financially supported by the cooperation "Bayern-Québec", hosted at the Bayerisch-Französisches Hochschulzentrum (BFHZ).
 The 2010 edition of the JNN was funded by the Federal Ministry of Education and Research (BMBF) via the International Bureau (IB).
 The JNN 2012 was supported by BaCaTeC, the Bavarian-Californian Technology Center.